-Only an Assessor can undertake a site inspection for a NABERS rating.
-If the Assessor cannot physically conduct the site visit, they may delegate this task to another Assessor accredited specifically for retail stores.
+Where an Assessor cannot undertake a site visit to inspect the rated premises, Assessors may delegate this task to another Assessor accredited specifically for retail stores.

 The Assessor lodging the rating is responsible for the accuracy of the data.
-The Assessor must obtain and retain all the evidence required to prove their assumptions for auditing purposes, including but not limited to the documentation requirements listed in Chapter 10.
+The Assessor must obtain and retain all the evidence required to prove their assumptions for auditing purposes, in accordance with the documentation requirements listed in Chapter 10.